Starting a childcare centre

 Every childcare location must register in the National Childcare Register (LRK).
 Before you can register, you must meet these requirements:

 • Everyone who lives or works at your childcare location must be registered in the personnel register for childcare (Personenregister kinderopvang, PRK, in Dutch).
 To do so, you will need a certificate of conduct for childcare (VOG kinderopvang).
-You can request the VOG from your municipality.
+You apply the VOG at your municipality.

-• Apply for eHerkenning, security level 3.
+• You have eHerkenning, security level 3.
 You need this digital ID to log on to the PRK.

-• Your location must comply with the environment plan.
+• Your location complies with the environment plan.

-• You must have an environment and planning permit for fire safety.
+• You have an environment and planning permit for fire safety.

 Taxes and administration